ODF spreadsheets and formulas

 - Check if there are plugins or add-ins that might solve the problem.

-- Ask your vendor why it doesn’t work and ask when the function can be restored.
+- Ask your vendor why it does not work and ask when the function can be restored.

-- If you can’t wait, consider getting support to improve the product or build a plugin or add-on.
+- If you cannot wait, consider getting support to improve the product or build a plugin or add-on.

 - Alternatively, select a different desktop publishing tool that does meet your needs.